LAUNCHING the Portasonic® PLUS

 P/N: CALC-007

-Using ultrasonic technology to check the contents of your fire suppression cylinders is non-invasive, non-destructive and non-disruptive meaning it is safer for personal and does not require the user to shut down the fire suppression system during inspection.
+Using ultrasonic technology to check the contents of your fire suppression cylinders is non-invasive, non-destructive and non-disruptive meaning it is safer for personnel and does not require the user to shut down the fire suppression system during inspection.
 The use of ultrasonic technology is a regulatory approved alternative method for monitoring the contents of cylinders.
-Our range of ultrasonic liquid level indicators are accurate to ±1.5 mm.
+Our range of ultrasonic liquid level indicators (LLI) are accurate to ±1.5 mm.

 The non-disruptive, non-invasive nature of ultrasound contents monitoring in-situ and operational.
 This process takes around 30-seconds per cylinder using our easy-to-use, intuitive technology.
 Compare this to traditional, manual weighing which requires lifting equipment, multiple people and around 15-minutes for inspection.

 Fire suppression systems consist of a group of fire cylinders, either welded seam, or seamless depending on the pressure and are integral for protecting vital infrastructure, people and assets from damage due to fire.
-Fire suppression systems are used to extinguish, control and prevent fires from spreading.
+Fixed fire suppression systems are used to extinguish, control and prevent fires from spreading.
 These systems are used in a vast variety of applications in multiple sectors and environments all with unique requirements and challenges associated with the installation.

-In the event a fire is detected the centralised monitoring system, which usually consists of heat and smoke detectors trigger the alert system and activates the fire suppression system.
+In the event a fire is detected the centralised monitoring system, which usually consists of detecting heat and smoke detectors, that trigger the alert system and activates the fire suppression system.
 The cylinder valves are opened, and the pressure of the cylinders drive the agent through a pipe network to be discharged at the point of fire.
 In some cases, these systems are supported by ancillary nitrogen cylinders if the distance the agent needs to travel is great.

-Fire suppression systems, especially high-pressure cylinders can leak and fail over time.
+Fire suppression solutions, especially high-pressure cylinders can leak and fail over time.
 Regulations state that storage container contents must be checked at least every six months, which ensures that the system is fully operational and contains the correct volume of agent sufficient to suppress a fire.

 ISO 14520-1:2015 (Gaseous fire-extinguishing systems – Physical properties and system design – Part 1: General requirements)